 About a year and a half ago, I wrote a blog post highlighting 6 practical uses of AI for a digital marketer.
 Since then, the marketing landscape has shifted (once again).
-However, AI has yet to hit its stride in the B2B marketing space.
-With that said, I thought it would be interesting to take a look back at those six original AI use cases and see where they stand today.
+Although AI has yet to hit its stride in the B2B marketing space, I thought it would be interesting to take a look back at those six original AI use cases and see where they stand today.

 Personalization, it seems, is the goal for most marketers these days.
 At the same time, in the last 18 months, many of them have come across a sobering realization: personalization is hard to achieve.
 It requires well-thought-out and agreed-upon business goals, a strategy and continuous tuning to reach its potential.
 It cannot be treated as a turn-key technical solution.

 Before you take on personalization, you should first identify a clear business goal(s) you’re trying to work toward.
 Once you’ve aligned on that, there are three questions to answer before personalizing content to a user.

 - WHO – Who are we personalizing for?
 How do we define and identify them

 - WHAT – What content are you personalizing?
 What variances of the content do you have?
 What will it take to create those you don’t yet have

 - WHEN/WHERE – What part of the user journey are you personalizing and when?

 Despite all the complexities, personalization seems to be on every marketer’s mind.
 As brands figure out the infrastructure (People, Process & Tools) required for personalization, it will only become more prevalent.
 Personalization is here to stay.